New in the NEW WORK BLOG

 Despite the clear advantages, there are also many disadvantages of working in an office.
 This includes:

-- Commuting: Telecommuters can wake up, get dressed, eat, and then go straight to work.
-This may make you more rested and less stressed.
-Office workers, on the other hand, have to commute, and this can mean traveling long distances during stressful rush hour.
+- Commuting: Remote workers can wake up, get dressed, eat, and then go straight to work.
+As a result, they may be more rested and less stressed.
+Office workers, on the other hand, must commute, and that may mean they have to travel long distances during stressful peak hours.
 For many employees, this is one of the biggest disadvantages of working in an office.

-- Flexibility: When working in an office, employees are bound to rigid schedules, but when working from home they are usually given more flexibility.
+- Flexibility: When working in the office, employees are bound to rigid schedules, but when working from home, they are usually given more flexibility.

-- Focus on work: While there are distractions at home, in the office employees can get caught up in office politics.
+- Focus on work: There may be distractions at home, but in the office, employees can get involved in office politics.
 This not only costs valuable time, but can also lead to tensions in the workplace.

-- Less stress: Since telecommuting eliminates commuting and office politics, teleworkers are generally less stressed.
-They can work in their own time and with optimal comfort, which keeps them stress-free.
+- Less stress: Since teleworking eliminates commuting and office politics, teleworkers are generally less stressed.
+They can work in their own time and with optimal comfort, What keeps them stress-free.

 Hybrid work as a compromise